gheorghina/gheorghina.github.io/_posts/2022-02-07-notes-on-youtube-architecture-from-2012.markdown

 categories: [youtube, python, scalability, architecture, til, jitter]
 ---

-### Youtube was built on Python and MySQL and managed to support in 2012 up to 4 billion views / day
+### Youtube was built on Python and MySQL and managed to support in 2012 up to 4 billion views per day

 Even though the references are pretty old, I was not aware the initial architecture versions of youtube were built on top of python.